Easy Greek-Style Roasted Potatoes Recipe

 See the recipe card below for the full ingredients list👇

-• Prepare the Potatoes: Wash, peel, and cut the potatoes into quarters or wedges according to your preference.
+Step 1: Prepare the Potatoes.
+Wash, peel, and cut the potatoes into quarters or wedges according to your preference.
 Place the cut potatoes in a roasting pan.
 Keep in mind, that the cooking time will depend on the size of your potatoes, the larger the wedges, the longer they will take to roast.

-• First Round of Roasting: Roast the potatoes in the preheated oven for about 20 minutes.
+Step 4: Roast the potatoes in the preheated oven for about 20 minutes.
 (You will still have some liquid in the pan.)
+Take the potatoes out and flip them around.

 perfectly roasted potatoes in a baking dish

-This potato dish makes a delicious side, whether it’s for a weeknight family dinner or Christmas lunch.
-It pairs well with many dishes.
-Here are a couple of our favorite recipes for you to try:
+This potato dish makes a delicious side, whether it’s for a weeknight family dinner or a festive Thanksgiving dinner, or a Christmas lunch.
+Looking for some pairing inspiration?
+We’ve got a couple of our favorite recipes for you to try!

 • Fridge: To store roast potatoes, allow them to cool to room temperature before transferring them to an airtight container or a resealable bag.
 Refrigerate the potatoes for up to 3-4 days.